ekowabaka/clearice/docs/Parsing-Command-Line-Arguments.md

     php wiki.php -isource -odestination
     php wiki.php --input=source --output=destination

+#### Validation
+Due to the validation of the required `output` option, if you should pass any set of arguments that fails to specify it, your script will be terminated, and the following output will be displayed.

+    Values for the following options are required: output.
+    Pass the --help option for more information about possible options.

+#### More on Parser output
 You may have noticed the `__executed` key that was returned as part of the output.
 This key contains the name of the php script that invoked the parser.
 Other keys that may be returned include the `__args` key, which will contain an array of free standing arguments &mdash; useful for collecting filenames, especially since the terminal will expand any wildcards &mdask; and the `__command` which will contains any commands that were identified (more on that later).
 ClearIce doesn't consider stand alone options to be errors; you are expected to deal with them as you please.

 As an example of the `__args` key, executing this ...